 You will receive a “Notice to Appear” at hearings where you will be given the chance to present evidence to review and rebuttal the decision of your removal.
 If you are applying late for whatever reason, you must submit a letter to the USCIS Service Centre director giving a genuine reason backed by evidence.

 It will be up to the discretion of the director to choose whether to approve your petition to restore your status or not.

 How to Get Your Green Card After A Divorce?

 You must prepare a formal explanation for the reason for the divorce with the help of a qualified immigration attorney.
-However, if your case turns out to not be so compelling or the USCIS discovers that it was your fault for the marriage ended, then your petition will be denied.
+However, if your case turns out to not be compelling or the USCIS discovers that it was your fault that the marriage ended, your petition will be denied.

 Filling Form I-751 Before Your Divorce is Finalized

 You can file Form I-751 any time even if your conditional Green Card is nowhere near its expiration date provided you have a final order of divorce or annulment.
 However, if your spouse is not present to file the form due to separation, you must submit a waiver for the joint filing requirement.
 To get the waiver, you must submit evidence that your marriage was in good faith and it did not end at your fault.